Kaala (2018 film): Filming

 Shooting of this film started on 28 May 2017 at Mumbai and the lead actor Rajinikanth participated in this first schedule.
 It was known that the film was shot at real locations in Mumbai, including Dharavi, CTS and Grant Road.
-Due to heavy rains in Mumbai, Karthikraja A student from Dharavi residing in Ganesh Mandir helped a lot in exploring Dharavi in all the fields of exploring dharavi and also made available all permissions that was an great help to the Production and Direction team from a Student. the team had taken a break and erected a set at Chennai with Mumbai as its backdrop.
+Due to heavy rains in Mumbai, Karthikraja, a student from Dharavi residing in Ganesh Mandir helped a lot in exploring Dharavi in all the fields and also made available all permissions that was a great help to the Production and Direction team from a student.
+The team had taken a break and erected a set at Chennai with Mumbai as its backdrop.

 Anand Mahindra, chairman and managing director of Mahindra Group, was interested in the jeep which was used in the first look poster of this movie.
 He tweeted that he would love to acquire that jeep for his company's auto museum.
 The Mumbai schedule of the film, was completed on 29 June 2017.
 It was also known that the second schedule of the film has been affected due to a strike organised by Film Employees Federation of South India, which has been completed.